stevenschobert/instafeed.js/README.md

 We're in the process of launching instafeed.js v2, powered by the new Instagram Basic Display API.
 Guides and documentation are being created and will be added to the [project's wiki](https://github.com/stevenschobert/instafeed.js/wiki).

-See the [v2 migration guide](https://github.com/stevenschobert/instafeed.js/wiki/Version-2-migration-guide) for help on updating from v1.
+See the [v2 migration guide](https://github.com/stevenschobert/instafeed.js/wiki/Version-2-migration-guide) for help on updating from v1, or a [basic demonstration with code examples](https://codepen.io/companionstudio/pen/rNVPGOz).

 For the legacy version's readme, please [see the Legacy API branch](https://github.com/stevenschobert/instafeed.js/tree/legacy-api).